kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.4.6 =
+Fix for the issue of big Amazon logo and plugin unusable in some editors.

 = 1.4.5 =
 Prime branding changes, feature to remove rel="noreferrer" from Amazon Affiliate links.